MicrosoftDocs/visualstudio-docs/docs/msbuild/build-process-overview.md

 *Microsoft.Common.props* and *Microsoft.Common.targets* are both imported by .NET project files (explicitly or implicitly in SDK-style projects) and are located in the *MSBuild\Current\bin* folder in a Visual Studio installation.
 C++ projects have their own hierarchy of imports; see [MSBuild Internals for C++ projects](/cpp/build/reference/msbuild-visual-cpp-overview).

 The *Microsoft.Common.props* file sets defaults you can override.
-It is imported (explicitly or implicitly) at the beginning of a project file.
+It's imported (explicitly or implicitly) at the beginning of a project file.
 That way, your project's settings appear after the defaults, so that they override them.

 The *Microsoft.Common.targets* file and the target files it imports defines the standard build process for .NET projects.
 It also provides extension points you can use to customize the build.